brrobert17/C_Sharp_M1_CODO/Football_Score_Sim/README.md

 - the table and the standings are displayed after each processed round

 ### Testing:
-We inculded a test folder with folder inside named after the special test cases.
+We included a test folder with folder inside named after the special test cases.
 They contain individual files with one round of matches to test the positioning and the cancelled game.